-Consulting Agreement
+Cablevision Consulting Agreement

-We have historically paid a management fee pursuant to a consulting agreement between CSC Holdings and certain of our subsidiaries.
+We have historically paid Cablevision a management fee pursuant to a consulting agreement between Cablevision and certain of our subsidiaries.
 Cablevision and its subsidiaries will no longer be obligated under that agreement to provide any management services to our subsidiaries.
 We will terminate the consulting agreement on the Distribution date and will not replace such agreement.
-We were charged management fees of \$26.5 million in 2010.
+We were charged management fees of \$26.5 million by Cablevision in 2010.